How to use the Configuration Manager docs

 Each article on docs.microsoft.com includes the following fields to assist with searching the content:

 Search in the upper right corner.
 To search all articles enter terms in this field.
-The search automatically includes the Intune search scope.
+Articles in the Configuration Manager library automatically include the "ConfigMgr" scope.

 Filter by title above the left table of contents.
 To search the current table of contents, enter terms in this field.
 This field only matches terms that appear in the article titles for the current node.
-The last item in the search results gives you the option to search for the terms in all Intune documentation.
+For example, Core Infrastructure or Application Management.

 Having problems finding something?
 File feedback!
 When filing the issue, provide the search engine you're using, the keywords you tried, and the target article.
 This feedback helps Microsoft optimize the content for better search.

-The Feedback section is at the bottom of each article.
-Click the Feedback link in the upper right of any article to go to this section.
-Feedback is integrated with GitHub Issues.
-For more information about the integration with GitHub Issues, see this docs platform blog post.
+Go to the Feedback section at the bottom by clicking the Feedback link in the upper right of any article.
+This section is integrated with GitHub Issues.
+For more information about integration with GitHub Issues, see the docs platform blog post.

-You will also see existing open or closed issues for the target article.
+This integration also displays any existing open or closed issues for the target article.
 If any exist, review them before submitting a new issue.
 If you find a related issue, click the face icon to add a reaction, or you can expand it to add a comment.

 Types of feedback